 3.2.
 Dry Conditions |

-Figure 3 Trends in annual dry days (top) and maximum number of consecutive days (bottom)
+Figure 3 Annual dry days (top) and maximum number of consecutive days (bottom) over the period 1951–2024 at Koror.

-over the period 1951–2024 at Koror.
 Dry days are defined as days below 1mm (0.04 inches) threshold.
+Consecutive dry days is a measure of the longest sequence

 |